daviscook477/BaseMod/docs/getting-started.md

 ### Can I Make My Own Listener

 You bet you can.
 Check out how listeners are made in BaseMod and check out the documentation about `SpirePatch` in the [ModTheSpire docs](https://github.com/kiooeht/ModTheSpire/wiki/SpirePatch)

+### Join The Modding Community

+Come hang out with us on [Discord](https://discord.gg/aj3jQp).
+It's a pretty active community and everyone is super friendly!

 Happy Modding!